Staying in hospital with your child – what you’ll need

 What should I bring with me?

-Some items that other parents like to keep packed for a hospital stay include:
+Some items parents like to keep packed for a hospital stay include:

 - Toiletries – lip balm, hand cream and moisturisers can be particularly handy